List of characters in the Family Guy franchise: Donna Tubbs-Brown

-Donna Lou Retten Tubbs-Brown (née Tubbs) (voiced by Sanaa Lathan), is the second and current wife of Cleveland Brown.
+Donna Lou Retten Tubbs-Brown (voiced by Sanaa Lathan), is the second and current wife of Cleveland Brown and the stepmother of Cleveland Brown Jr..
 She is 42 years old and works as the principal's secretary at Stoolbend High School.
-She has two biological children from her previous relationship with Robert Unknown (last name literally "unknown", which is a joke later in the series), Roberta and Rallo, and she has kept her maiden name (seen in "Pilot", Cleveland says, "Back in high school, I would have given anything to spend the night at Donna Tubbs' house.").
+She has two biological children from her previous marriage with Robert Unknown (his last name is literally "Unknown", which is a joke later in the series), Roberta and Rallo, and she has kept her maiden name (in "Pilot", Cleveland says, "Back in high school, I would have given anything to spend the night at Donna Tubbs' house.").
+While one of the main characters of The Cleveland Show, as of "He's Bla-ack!", she has now taken on the former role of the late Loretta as a recurring character of Family Guy.

 Cleveland Brown Jr.

-Cleveland Orenthal Brown Jr., (also referred to as Cleveland Raj Rerun Dwayne Brown) better known simply as Junior, (voiced by Mike Henry in Family Guy, and Kevin Michael Richardson in The Cleveland Show and later appearances in Family Guy), is the obese 14-year-old biological son of Cleveland Brown and his late ex-wife Loretta.
+Cleveland Orenthal Brown Jr. (also referred to as Cleveland Raj Rerun Dwayne Brown), better known simply as Junior (voiced by Mike Henry in early appearances in Family Guy, Kevin Michael Richardson in The Cleveland Show and later appearances in Family Guy), is the obese 14-year-old biological son of Cleveland Brown and his late ex-wife Loretta.
 He debuted in the second-season episode "Love Thy Trophy" on the animated TV show Family Guy.
-During his time in Family Guy he was shown to be skinny, hyperactive, and athletic.
+During his time in Family Guy before The Cleveland Show he was skinny, hyperactive, and athletic.
 He was presumably taken into Loretta's custody after she and Cleveland divorced in "The Cleveland-Loretta Quagmire" and has since become severely obese.
-He suffers from mild seizure-like episodes which he refers to as "brainstorms" and takes medication to control them.
-It was revealed in the episode "The Hurricane!" that he "doesn't believe in God", although he claims he is not an atheist either, which he calls "another religion".
+He suffers from mild seizure-like episodes, which he calls "brainstorms", and takes medication to control them.
+The episode "The Hurricane!" reveals that he "doesn't believe in God", although he claims he is not an atheist either, which he calls "another religion".
+Junior is one of the main characters of The Cleveland Show and returns to the Family Guy cast as of "He's Bla-ack!" as a recurring minor character.

+At 14 years old, Junior is the only child of Cleveland, the stepson of Donna Tubbs, and the stepbrother of Roberta and Rallo Tubbs.
+Upon his parents' divorce, Loretta gave custody of Cleveland Jr. to Cleveland and forced him to move.
+Cleveland and Junior left for California.
+However, en route, they decided to live in Stoolbend, Virginia, instead, where Cleveland married Donna Tubbs, and Rallo and Roberta became his stepsiblings.
+Junior's most prominent character traits are his laziness, obesity, and low social intelligence (although there are occasional references to him being academically bright).